Chaklader/landmark-classification-cnn/NOTES.md

    CoatNet

 As a final note, Transformers are now becoming even more important because they form the basis for multi-modal models - models that deal with, for example, image and text simultaneously.
-Examples of these are Open AI's CLIP and Google's ImageGen(opens in a new tab).
+Examples of these are Open AI's CLIP and Google's ImageGen.

 ### Q#1: Match the architecture with its main innovation/characteristic.